 Israt AhmedSenior Community Planner — Scarborough

-Israt Ahmed works as Senior Community Planner at Social Planning Toronto coordinating civic engagement initiatives and building resident leadership.
-She coordinates city-wide campaigns and local initiatives to make the city equitable, accessible and affordable for Torontonians.
-She holds MA and PhD from university of Sussex in U. K. She taught courses on diversity, civic engagement, community development and social planning at the university of Toronto, York and Ryerson.
+Israt Ahmed is Senior Community Planner at Social Planning Toronto, coordinating civic engagement initiatives and building resident leadership.
+She coordinates city-wide campaigns and local initiatives to make the city equitable, accessible, and affordable for Torontonians.
+She holds an MA and a PhD from the University of Sussex.
+She has taught courses on diversity, civic engagement, community development, and social planning at the University of Toronto, York University, and Ryerson.